There was once a Mandarin who had a beautiful daughter, Koong-se. They lived in a palace with a beautiful garden.

 The Willow Pattern is a famous blue and white pattern that was invented in England in the 18th Century, inspired by Chinese designs and used on ceramics like plates, cups, jugs and vases.
-TDLP have collaborated with the Families team at the V&A to bring you an interactive performance that tells you the Willow Pattern story through original music and song, treasure hunting and dragon dancing.
+An interactive performance that tells you the Willow Pattern story through original music and song, treasure hunting and dragon dancing.
 Families have a chance to solve clues to help the Mandarin.
 Maybe you can come and help us solve the mystery and watch the pattern come to life?

 At the end of the the Willow Pattern every child will get a bluebird feathers to take on a journey.
 Send us a picture and tell us all about it.